i-e-b/Nargothrond/README.md

 ## Tech todo

-- remove scanline layer system
 - add z buffer like thing
-- port texture synth from js sketch
-- port voxel engine from js sketch
 - add screen-to-map lookup buffer during render
+  - should have screen-point to map-coord, and on screen depth lookup.
 - sprite stuff?
+Start from top of sprite and scan down until depth is closer than sprite base.